jeffo777/input-right/README.md

 This project follows a modern open-core model, providing two distinct editions:

-*   **Chat To Form (Open Source):** The free, self-hostable core engine.
+*   **InputRight (Open Source):** The free, self-hostable core engine.
 Perfect for developers who want to integrate a powerful voice-to-form agent into their own projects.
     *   **[>> Get Started with the Open-Source Kit <<](./apps/open-source/README.md)**

-*   **Chat To Form (Cloud) - *Coming Soon!*** The fully-managed, multi-tenant SaaS platform.
+*   **InputRight (Cloud) - *Coming Soon!*** The fully-managed, multi-tenant SaaS platform.
 The easiest way to deploy a "Digital Receptionist" for your business with zero code and zero hassle.
     *   **Interested in early access?
 [Join our waitlist!](https://your-waitlist-url.com)**

 ---